15 days tour

 Guide

-The trip is led by a qualified, English speaking, local leader.
-On trek there will be a cook, assistants and mules to carry the baggage.
+The trip is led by a qualified English-speaking local leader.
+On trek, there is a cook, assistants and mules to carry the baggage.
 Our Indian team has proved very popular with clients with their incredible knowledge, passion and hospitality adding greatly to the experience.
 There is no better way to experience Indian culture than letting an Indian guide show you around their country.

 Others